 Click for more information on alternate power solutions.

 My solar power device seemed to work fine all summer long.
-Now that it’s winter it is not working properly.
+Now that it’s winter, it is not working properly.
 What is going on?

 Ring solar power devices require three to four hours of direct sunlight a day.
 If the weather is cloudy or you get a lot of snow, this would limit the hours of direct sunlight your device is receiving, which would lessen the charge.
 Additionally, colder temperatures can also cause excessive drain to your lithium-ion battery.

 Click for more information on Extreme weather conditions and your Ring device